MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -OfflineEnabledWin
 This parameter is available only in the cloud-based service.

-The OfflineEnabledWin parameter specifies whether offline capabilities are available in the new Outlook for Windows, including saving items to the user’s device so those items can be viewed when not connected to the internet.
+The OfflineEnabledWin parameter specifies whether offline capabilities are available in the new Outlook for Windows, including saving items to the local device (view items without an internet connection).
 Valid values are:

 - $true: Users can manage offline capabilities in the new Outlook for Windows.
 This is the default value.
 - $false: Users can't manage offline capabilities in the new Outlook for Windows.
-No items will be saved to the user’s device.
-Any existing items that were saved prior to disabling the feature will be deleted.
+No items are saved to the user's device.
+Previously save items are deleted.

-When offline capabilities are available, users can turn offline capabilities on or off themselves in Settings > General > Offline.
-By default, offline capabilities will be turned on.
+When offline capabilities are available, users can turn offline capabilities on or off themselves in the New Outlook for Windows at Settings \> General \> Offline.
+By default, offline capabilities are turned on.

 ```yaml
 Type: Boolean